-- 1. The accounting and reporting policies of the Company are consistent with legal requirements and agreed ethical practices. - 2.
-The internal audit programmes are extensive and provide a satisfactory evaluation of the efficiency of the internal control systems. - 3.
-We have considered the independent auditors' post-audit report in respect of year ended 31 December, 2022 and management responses thereon, and are satisfied thereto.
+- 1. The accounting and reporting policies of the Company are consistent with the International Financial Reporting Standard and the requirements of the Companies and Allied Matters Act (CAMA) 2020 and the Financial Reporting Council of Nigeria Act 2011 - 2.
+The internal audit programmes are extensive and provide a satisfactory evaluation of the efficiency of the internal control systems. - We have considered the independent auditors' post-audit report in respect of year ended 31 December, 2022 and management responses thereon, and are satisfied thereto.